FAQ

 Changing the character animations

-Changing the sprite set of a character so they look different (adding a hat, glasses, or changing their clothes, for example) is an easy task.
-The process involves creating new animations, then telling Escoria to change the character to use the animations as its default at the appropriate time.
+Changing the sprite set of a character so they look different (adding a hat, glasses, or changing their clothing, for example) is an easy task: The process involves creating new animations, then telling Escoria to have the character use those animations as its default at the appropriate time.

 Create new animations